carjed/doomsayer/README.md

 The `--report` option will tell Doomsayer to execute the `generate_report.r` script.
 This script will copy an [RMarkdown template](report_templates) (specified with the `-T, --template` parameter) into `~/doomsayer_output/` (or the user-specified project directory) and render an HTML-formatted report detailing the results of your Doomsayer run.

-All static plots shown in this report will be available as standalone .png images, located in `~/doomsayer_output/report_files/figure-html/`.
-Interactive plots can be downloaded as .png images by mousing over the upper right corner of the figure and clicking the camera icon.
+By default, plots are fully interactive using the Plotly engine.
+If you want to download static .png images, just mouse over the upper right corner of the figure and click the camera icon.

+Alternatively, you can set the `--staticplots` option in your command, which will generate a report without any interactive elements.
+The standalone .png images will be saved to `~/doomsayer_output/report_files/figure-html/`.

 An example of a final report is available [here](sample_output/report.md).
 See the [sample_output](./sample_output) directory for further documentation and usage examples.

-### Miscellaneous options

-#### number of CPUs

-`--cpus [1-max_cpus]`

-Set the number of CPUs to use if input is a list of files.

-#### Verbose logging
-`--verbose`

-This flag enables detailed program logging to the STDERR stream

 ------------------------------------